flystack/misty/README.md

   Default: `:ruby`

 ### Services Options
-Each service can get parameters to be specified.
+Each service can have specific parameters.

 ```ruby
 openstack = Misty::Cloud.new(:auth => auth, :identity => {}, :compute => {})